Digital-Gym/poster/README.md

 This project is built using
 - Vue 3
     - vue-router
     - Pinia
+- axios
-- CSS
+- plain CSS

 ## Recommended IDE Setup